Announcing the launching of our "2023 Project Free the Innocent: Journey to Justice"

 A one stop shop for all that is the death penalty.
 Check out The Death Penalty Census for DPIC's effort to identify and document every death sentence imposed in the United States since the United States Supreme Court decided Furman v.
 Georgia in 1972.
 The Census currently lists more than 9,700 sentences imposed between 1972 and January 1, 2021, click here.

-How to manage your way through the FOIA to request the documents you need for your case.
+How to manage your way through the FOIA to request the documents you need to further your case.

 Muckrock is a non-profit that provides a repository of hundreds of thousands of pages of original government materials, information on how to file requests, and tools to make the requesting process easier.